p-org/peasy-ide-vscode/Docs/docs/trace-visualizer/getting_started.md

   <h2>Getting Started</h2>
 </div>

-A trace visualizer provides visualization capabilities to visualize any sequence of events that happened within a distributed system from its trace files.
+A trace visualizer provides visualization capabilities to depict any sequence of events that occurred within a distributed system from its trace files.
 The interactive UI of the trace visualizer makes it easier for a user to identify any patterns or anamolies in the behaviour of a system and helps find bugs quickly.

 !!! info "Acknowledgement"
 	The trace visualizer in Peasy is built on top of [ShiViz visualization tool](https://github.com/DistributedClocks/shiviz).
 We recommend that you go through their [Visualizing Distributed System Executions](https://homes.cs.washington.edu/~mernst/pubs/visualize-distributed-tosem2020.pdf) paper to learn more about the ShiViz tool.